dsandeep0138/TrustLabs-Internship-Assessment/README.md

 1. Number of followers
 2. Frequency of the information delivery
 3. Number of verified correct articles (or percent of correctness)

+## Final Steps and Feedback

+None of the real and fake Knowledge Graphs are updated once the system figures out the truthness of the information, but instead the verdict can be posted to Twitter.

+After a certain period of time (most likely a day), feedback on the verdict can be obtained through the number of likes/retweets of the verdict tweet or based on the general sentiment of the comments on this post.

+If the verdict of the information is deemed true, then the relations are updated into the Knowledge Graph.